-In general I love pellet furniture and the almost endless uses for second hand pellets.
-Pellets have became quite trendy and you tend to see them at lots of cafes, bars and backyards world wide.
+In general, I love pellet furniture and the almost endless uses for second-hand pellets.
+Pellets have become quite trendy and you tend to see them at lots of cafes, bars, and backyards worldwide.

 This is quite a big project with lots of custom work, however, the result looks fantastic.

 You can find the instructions and a very comprehensive guide on making this pellet smoker over on DIY Projects blog.

-For me the whiskey barrel smoker is something that I want.
-I love the look of the old whiskey barrel and think that the flavour of the whiskey would be a great addition to any smoked meat.
+For me, the whiskey barrel smoker is something that I want.
+I love the look of the old whiskey barrel and think that the flavor of the whiskey would be a great addition to any smoked meat.

-However, Im not to sure where I could come across a second hand whiskey barrel at a reasonable price?
+However, I’m not too sure where I could come across a second-hand whiskey barrel at a reasonable price.

 I don’t intend to build this one again, however, I thought it would be a great one for someone who doesn’t have to much building experience, or doesn’t have much room at home for a bigger build.

 A step by step guide on building a clay pot smoker at Mother Earth News.

 Each of these DIY smokers look awesome to me.